talamh0/Security-Project/README.md

 ### 1. SQL Injection
 **Insecure Version**
-- The login and registration queries were built using string concatenation, which allowed attackers to inject SQL code.
+- The login query was built using string concatenation, which allowed attackers to inject SQL code.

 ```php
 ' OR '1'='1' #